 This goes without saying that Amsterdam is the most popular city in Holland.
 The rustic 17th century capital of Holland is filled with outstanding architecture, rich cultural history, lovely and comforting ambiance.
 From romantic canal cruises to lazy strolls through Vondelpark, everything seems magical in Amsterdam.
-With its canals, windmills, dikes picturesque countryside, museums, historical centers, scenery, shopping, dining, and entertainment, it should be at the top of anyone’s list of “must-see” cities.
+With its canals, windmills, dikes, picturesque countryside, museums, historical centers, scenery, shopping, dining, and entertainment, it should be at the top of anyone’s list of “must-see” cities.

 Exploring the inner city gives you a chance to discover old buildings, enjoy the budding talents of street artists, and stumble upon quaint shops to load up on souvenirs and indulge in authentic Dutch treats.

 Besides being a city of diversity Amsterdam, the city is an architectural wonder in how it is laid out in concentric circles formed by canals surrounding the old city center.
-These canals have a network of bridged roads that cut across them and these have alleys connecting them to one another.
+These canals have a network of bridged roads that cut across them, and these have alleys connecting them to one another.

 If you are interested in visiting museums while you are in Amsterdam, you will not be disappointed.
 The best museums in all of Europe can be found at the border of the canal district.
-If you are interested in financial investing, you won’t want to miss seeing Europe’s first stock exchange which is located in Amsterdam.
+If you are interested in financial investing, you won’t want to miss seeing Europe’s first stock exchange located in Amsterdam.
 Although there is no wheeling and dealing goes on any longer, the building is now being used as a concert and exhibition hall.

-No description of Amsterdam would be complete without mention of maybe one of it’s most notable residents, Anne Frank.
+No description of Amsterdam would be complete without mention of maybe one of its most notable residents, Anne Frank.
 You can tour the home where the famous author and her family hid during WW-II.
 The museum associated with the house, Museum of Resistance, offers powerful information about the Holocaust.

 If you are an animal lover, the Artis Zoo should be on your itinerary.
 The zoo houses over 6,000 animals living in outdoor natural habitats.
 Be sure to visit the aquarium connected to the zoo to round out your fish and animal excursion.